Elochukwu3/a2a-textlinter/README.md

     OPENAI_API_KEY="sk-..."
     ```
 4.  **Build and Deploy:**
     Follow your chosen platform's guide to build and deploy the Mastra application.
-This will give you your base domain (e.g., `https://telex-linter.vercel.app`).
+This will give you your base domain

 -----